 The rest of the jobs on a cruise ship

-activities staff, dining room, galley, officers, and spa
+for those in the dining room, galley, officers, and spa

-staff involve many hours of work and little time to see
+involve many hours of work and little time to see

 The pay on a cruise ship is a bit less

 then what you would make on land for the same work, but